jpodwys/fringe/README.md

   // Match a path to an array of assets
   '/': [ '/index.js' ],

-  // Match a path to an array of meta tags and an array of assets '/about': {
+  // Match a path to an array of meta tags and an array of asset objects '/about': {
     meta: [ { 'description': 'The coolest page ever!' } ],
-    assets: [ '/about.js' ]
+    assets: [ { src: '/about.js', async: true } ]
   },

   // Match a path to a template (as markup) and an array of assets